kyleshevlin/susy-snippets/README.md

 # Susy Snippets

 This is a collection of Sublime Text snippets for [Susy](http://susy.oddbird.net/) 2.
-These will work on files with the `.sass` and `.scss` extension for now.
+These will work on files with the `.sass` and `.scss` extensions.

 ## Installation